ShoshinX/Skill-Summary/README.md

 3. [ ] Video going through the code

 Why do it like this?
-To make it more accessible and practice on making good presentations https://x.com/karpathy/status/1760388761349927356
+To make it more accessible and practice on making good presentations.
+I'm bored. https://x.com/karpathy/status/1760388761349927356

 # TODOs